Statute of Limitations for Qui Tam Suits

 Under Section 3731(b)(1), an FCA action must be brought within six years after the date the defendant committed the violation.
 This limitations period assumes that the qui tam whistleblower or the government has knowledge of the violation.
 The main issue then becomes determining the proper date that the violation was committed.
 Most courts hold that the date of submission of the claim is the trigger date for the six-year statute of limitations.
 However, some courts hold that the statute does not begin to run until the date the claim was actually paid.
 A few courts even make a distinction based on whether damages or penalties are sought.

 THREE YEAR TOLLING PROVISION

 In 1986, Congress modified the FCA to include a tolling provision for the statute of limitations, which provided that an FCA action may not be brought “more than 3 years after the date when facts material to the right of action are known or reasonably should have been known by the official of the United States charged with responsibility to act.”
-The majority of courts have held that the statute’s reference to an official means the responsible official in the Department of Justice.
-However, a minority of courts have held that other governmental agencies or officials will qualify as an “official” within the meaning of the section.
-Courts are split over whether a qui tam whistleblower is entitled to take advantage of the tolling provision in Section 3731(b)(2).
+In 2019, the Supreme Court effectively extended whistleblowers’ time to file FCA claims in declined cases to three years after the “official of the United States” knew or should have known about the relevant facts, but in no event more than 10 years after the date on which the violation is committed.

-For more information and case citations, please see “Federal False Claims Act and Qui Tam Litigation,” published by Law Journal Press (2010).
+For more information and case citations, please see “Federal False Claims Act and Qui Tam Litigation,” published by Law Journal Press (updated biannually).